The Department Of Justice Malware - How To Remove?

 - Run msconfig and disable all unnecessary startup entries.
 You should be able to reboot normally.

-- Install and run http://www.2-viruses.com/downloads/spyhunter-i.exe.
-Scan with it the PC and The United States Department of Justice virus executables it finds.
+- Install and run https://www.2-viruses.com/downloads/spyhunter-i.exe.
+Scan with it the PC and the Department of Justice virus executables it finds.

 For a better understanding follow this video guide:

 If you have any questions or comments feel free to post them below this article.
 Our support team will answer as soon as possible.

 Automatic the Department of Justice Malware removal tools